Food Inspections

 Randy’s Short Stop

-South Lineville – Routine inspection conducted on 08-03-2023.
-Critical: Potentially hazardous foods, cheese and sliced tomatoes, no held at 41 degrees or below.
-PHFs must be kept above 135 degrees or below 41 degrees to prevent bacterial growth.
-Ready to eat PHF, soft...
+South Lineville – Routine inspection conducted on 08-29-2024.
+Critical: Potentially hazardous foods, raw hamburger and sliced tomatoes at food prep area, not held at 41 degrees or below.
+PHFs must be kept above 135 degrees or below 41 degrees to prevent bacterial...

 Modena Variety Store